 Once you feel you’re writing a book, it’s time for a table of contents.
 I exclusively use a spreadsheet for this task because it’s flexible as well as being good at math.
 My table of contents starts with three columns:

 - Chapter Number

 - Chapter Title

 I then dump whatever chapters I have into this spreadsheet in whatever order feels right.
 There.
 Now, you have a table of contents.

-There are all sorts of interesting ways to stress yourself out with this spreadsheet.
+There are all sorts of exciting ways to stress yourself out with this spreadsheet.
 Word counts, chapter counts, percent completes.
-There’s going to be plenty of time to do this when your editor starts with their kind yet passive aggressive threats, so my advice is stick to three columns for now.
+There’s going to be plenty of time to do this when your editor starts with their kind yet passive-aggressive threats, so my advice is stick to three columns for now.